gilvam/ng-joyride/README.md

 ####ng-joy-ride
 You can invoke the joyride from anywhere by setting (in this case) `startJoyRide` to true.The scope variable that you bind to `ng-joy-ride` is the one that will control the start of the joyride.
-Once the joyride is complete , the scope variable gets set to false.So on completeion of the joyride `startJoyRide` will be set to false
+Once the joyride is complete , the scope variable gets set to false.So on completeion of the joyride `startJoyRide` will be set to false `translate` optional, translate buttons to other languages.

 ### Stopping the Joyride